GameServerManagers/LinuxGSM-Docs/support/faq.md

 Below is a list of common questions that people ask about the Linux Game Server Managers.

-FAQ section is to try to help with common problems with LinuxGSM.
+FAQ section tries to help with common problems with LinuxGSM.

-## I'm having an issue can you help?
+## I'm having an issue, can you help?

 There are various ways to get help and support with LinuxGSM.